Romario-Negreiros/FireSwift/README.md

 Connected users will be able to share their posts, have a real-time conversation, add friends, react and comment to posts.
 Non-connected users will only be able to see the posts, no person's profile or chat.

--- Email api is not working so far --
+-- Email api is currently not working, limit use reached --

 ---